Orange glazed lamb shoulder

 For the glaze

-Set the charcoals in the tray of The Fusion BBQ, following the instructions on the user’s manual and press the lighting button on the front of the BBQ.
+- Set the charcoals in the tray of your Charcoal BBQ, following the instructions on the user’s manual and press the lighting button on the front of the BBQ.